Dessera/quip/README.md

-# Tchat
+# Quip

-Tchat is a simple chat protocol, which is developing now.
+Quip is a simple chat protocol, which is developing now.

-Tchat is not a safe protocol because it dose not implements a "REAL" authentication.
+Quip is not a safe protocol because it dose not implements a "REAL" authentication.
 Basically, it's just a demo protocol only for learning purpose.

 ## Critical Unsafe Issues